Bonus Works

 Watch the treatment video!

-In 1957, New York was devastated by the abandonment of their beloved Dodgers and Giants, selling out to the west coast by money hungry owners, O’Malley and Stoneham.
-Five years later, scheming for the riches of only one team per city, baseball owners collude to destroy the Mets franchise by fixing the draft and ensuring the Mets get only horrendous players at outrageous prices.
+In 1957, New York was devastated by the abandonment of their beloved Dodgers and Giants, selling out to the west coast by cold-hearted owners, O’Malley and Stoneham.
+Five years later, scheming for the riches of only one team per city, baseball owners collude to cripple the Mets franchise by fixing the draft and ensuring the Mets get only horrendous players at outrageous prices.
 In just their first season, the Mets appear doomed.

 Doritos "Crash The Super Bowl" – Fans Call The Play